sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 ## M

+### Mailbox

+__in operating system design:__ An object into which messages can be placed by processes, and from which processes can be allowed or disallowed access.

+### Mailbox set

+A collection of mailboxes, as declared by the task, which can be grouped together and treated as one mailbox for the purpose of the task at hand.

+### Memory-management information

+Depending on the memory system used by the computer's operating system, this information may include such elements as the value of the `base` and `limit` registers, `page tables` or `segment tables`.

 ### Micro Kernel

 A kernel in which all of the non-essential components are removed, and implemented as user-level programs.